-- Do Brooklyn movers require moving deposits and when do you pay movers upfront?
+Do Brooklyn local movers require moving deposits and when do you pay movers upfront?
 Short answer is Yes, and it depends!
 When hiring a Brooklyn moving company, you might find that some movers will require a moving company deposit to prevent their clients from canceling at the last minute.
-Since all companies have different moving company cancellation policy, you will need to ask your movers for theirs.
+Since all companies have different licensed movers cancellation policy, you will need to ask your movers for theirs.

 What is a moving company deposit?